-In the Doctor Who serial "The Daemons", the Brigadier says he's planning to blast his way through a forcefield.
+In the serial "The Daemons", the Brigadier says he's planning to blast his way through a forcefield.
 Jo criticizes him for always thinking of blowing things up.
 The Doctor then berates Jo for not showing the Brigadier due respect - even though he's always saying the exact same thing.

 ER: Kerry Weaver and Mark Greene, who frequently made people's lives hell if they even thought about bending or breaking the rules, yet never had any problem bending or breaking the rules themselves.
 Kerry also made people's lives hell for the slightest of screw-ups, making sure that they were punished as severely as possible, yet almost always acted as if her own screw-ups were no big deal and did everything she could to avoid being reprimanded.

-The same point could just as easily be made about the wife from ELR, Debra.
-An example: during the Italy episode, a couple of men start flirting with Debra and making kissy noises and she is clearly enjoying it, as she stands there giggling, smiling back at them, and tries to strike up a conversation.
+The same point could just as easily be made about Raymond's wife, Debra.
+An example: during the Italy episode, a couple of men start flirting with Debra and making kissy noises and she is clearly enjoying it, as she stands there giggling, smiling back at them and tries to strike up a conversation.
 When her husband Ray (quite rightly) gets upset and hurries her away from the men (as she turns back and waves goodbye to them), Debra chews him out and makes Ray out to be the bad guy.
-Then in another episode, Ray is at the airport when an attractive woman tries to flirt with him, but as soon as Ray realizes what's going on, he quickly informs her that he's married and sends her away, out of loyalty to Debra.....but when Debra finds out what happened, she goes into jealous banshee mode and decides to punish him anyway, and throws Ray's clothes out the window...even though Ray did the right thing (y'know, the thing that she herself was unwilling to do in Italy').
+Then in another episode, Ray is at the airport when an attractive woman tries to flirt with him, but as soon as Ray realizes what's going on, he quickly informs her that he's married and sends her away, out of loyalty to Debra.....but when Debra finds out what happened, she goes into jealous banshee mode and decides to punish him anyway, and throws Ray's clothes out the window...even though Ray did the right thing (y'know, the thing that she herself was unwilling to do in Italy).
 The moral of the story: When Debra disrespects Ray by soaking in flirts from other men, and he gets upset...he's somehow in the wrong; and when Ray gets hit on by another woman but rejects her out of respect for Debra...Ray is still somehow wrong.
 Debra apparently has the right to feel jealous and take any revenge she likes, but if Ray ever feels jealous then he's a horrible, horrible person who needs to sit back and let Debra have her fun.
-Definitely serves as an example of Debra's Mary Sue status on ELR (as well as of Ray's Informed Wrongness).
+Definitely serves as an example of Debra's Mary Sue (as well as of Ray's Informed Wrongness).

 The way Debra treats Raymond throughout the course of this show could turn the show's very name into an example of hypocrisy.